Confusion over qualified leasehold improvements may create opportunity

-Many taxpayers assume that the recovery period, or depreciable life, for non-residential real property is a straightforward 39 years, and has been since the Modified Accelerated Cost Recovery System (MACRS) was updated in 1993.
+Many taxpayers assume that the recovery period, or depreciable life, for non-residential real property is a straightforward 39 years, and has been that way since the Modified Accelerated Cost Recovery System (MACRS) was updated in 1993.
 Companies simply depreciate property over the 39 years (or 31.5 for property put in service 1987-1993) and use a straight-line, mid-month convention.
-This is not precisely true, and the nuance can create opportunity for companies that have not updated their approach to certain fixed assets.
+This is not precisely true, and the nuances can create opportunities for companies that have not updated their approach to certain fixed assets.

 The American Jobs Creation Act of 2004 and the PATH Act of 2015

-- The improvement is section 1250 property (i.e. a structural component), and not section 1245 personal property that is eligible for a shortened recovery period)
+- The improvement was section 1250 property (i.e. a structural component), and not section 1245 personal property that was eligible for a shortened recovery period);

-- The interior portion of the building was to be occupied exclusively by the lessee or any sublessee of that interior portion
+- The interior portion of the building was to be occupied exclusively by the lessee or any sublessee of that interior portion; and

 There were some exceptions to the types of improvements that would qualify for the shorter life.
 The expenditures that would not qualify include: